daditsan/daditsan/README.md

 <br/>
 <div align="center">
   Hi there!
-I'm <a href="https://github.com/daditsan">Adytia Isanda</a>, a passionate software developer with interests in web development, mobile applications, AI engineering, and more.
+I'm <a href="https://github.com/daditsan">Adytia Isanda</a>, a passionate software developer with interests in Web Development, Mobile Applications, AI Engineering, and more.
   Thanks for visiting my profile!
 Feel free to check out my repositories and reach out if you have any questions.
 </div>